maratai/craftery/fiber_arts/fiber_arts_book_masterlist.md

 - Jaana van Ledden-Valk. *Janna weeft* (*Janna Weaves*).
 - Laila Lundell and Elisabeth Windesjö. *The Big Book of Weaving*.
 - Annie MacHale. *In Celebration of Plain Weave: Color and Design Inspiration for Inkle Weavers*.
+- Syne Mitchell. *Inventive Weaving on a Little Loom: Discover the Full Potential of the Rigid-Hedde Loom for Beginners and Beyond*.
 - Phylis Morrison. *Spiders' Games: A Book for Beginning Weavers*.
 - Anne E. Nygård. *Weaving Damask*.
 - Peggy Osterkamp. *Weaving for VBeginners: An Illustrated Guide*, 4th ed.
 - Peggy Osterkamp. #1 *Winding a Warp and Using a Paddle*; #2 *Warping Your Loom and Tying On New Warps*, 4th ed.; #3 *Weaving and Drafting Your Own Cloth*.
 - Âsa Pärson and Amica Sundström. *The Weaving Handbook: The Art and the Craft: Theories, Materials, Techniques, and Projects*.
+- Jane Patrick. *The Weaver's Idea Book: Creative Cloth on a Rigid Heddle Loom*.
 - Janet Phillips. *Exploring Woven Fabrics*; *Designing Woven Fabrics*.
 - Thomas Roberts. *Tappet and Dobby Looms: Their Mechanism and Management*.
 - Nadine Sanders. *Warping on a Shoestring: Perfect Tension with Shoestrings, Other Speed Warpign Techniques, Warping a Second Warp Beam*.